chrisrichardson/lanyon/workshop3.md

 ---
-layout: default
+layout: page
-title: "Towards Exascale Simulation of integrated engineering systems"
+title: "Workshop III: Towards Exascale Simulation of Integrated Engineering Systems"
 ---

-## Workshop on "Towards Exascale Simulation of integrated engineering systems at extreme scale"

 The imminent deployment of exascale computing will usher in a new era of engineering system prediction, design and optimisation.
 It would